Jacquep/hello_world/README.md

-# hello_world I have a dog name Manny.
+# hello_world I have a dog named Manny.